|Tom checking out the sights in the Darwin area.|

 |Another plaque in the cement in the walkway.|

 The Aussies and Kiwis take ANZAC Day very seriously.
-It was quite a site to see the number of passengers attending this special day’s celebration that Royal Caribbean honored on their behalf.
-With 2500 Australians and New Zealanders onboard, it was an interesting perspective for us to witness.
+It was quite a sight to see the number of passengers attending this special day’s celebration that Royal Caribbean honored on their behalf.
+With 2500 Australians and New Zealanders on board, it was an interesting perspective for us to witness.

 |Shopping area in Darwin.|